pmjones/php-request/README.md

 # pmjones/request

-This package provides a PHP 5.x userland implementation of the PECL `request` extension.
+This package provides a PHP 5.x userland implementation of the PECL [`request`](http://pecl.php.net/request) extension (which is for PHP 7.x).

 Usage is identical to that of the extension, with these exceptions:

 - The `ServerRequest::__get()` etc. magic methods are declared as `final`; this is to help mitigate attempts to subvert immutability.